House of Burgesses: Founding

 Early crises with famine, disease, Native American raids, the need to establish cash crops, and lack of skilled or committed labor, meant the colony needed to attract enough new and responsible settlers if it were to grow and prosper.

 To encourage settlers to come to Virginia, in November 1618 the Virginia Company's leaders gave instructions to the new governor, Sir George Yeardley, which became known as "the great charter."

 It established that immigrants who paid their own way to Virginia would receive fifty acres of land and not be mere tenants.
 The civil authority would control the military.
-In 1619, based on the instructions, Governor Yeardley initiated the election of 22 burgesses by the settlements and Jamestown.
+In 1619, based on the instructions, Yeardley initiated the election of 22 burgesses by the settlements and Jamestown.
 They, together with the royally appointed Governor and six-member Council of State, would form the first General Assembly as a unicameral body.

 The governor could veto its actions and the Company still maintained overall control of the venture, but the settlers would have a limited say in the management of their own affairs, including their finances.

 A House of Assembly was created at the same time in Bermuda (which had also been settled by the Virginia Company, and was by then managed by its offshoot, the Somers Isles Company) and held its first session in 1620.

 A handful of Polish craftsmen, brought to the colony to supply skill in the manufacture of pitch, tar, potash, and soap ash, were initially denied full political rights.
 They downed their tools in protest but returned to work after being declared free and enfranchised, apparently by agreement with the Virginia Company.